 • Guiding fee

-• For the 1 day ascent option, the price is 350 Euros for one person and 200 Euros per person for a group of 2.
+• The listed price is per person and only includes the guiding fee.
+Additionally, the client must consider the cost for huts, food, drinks, and transportation during the tour, for the guide and themselves.
+For the 1-day ascent option, the price is 350 Euros for one person and 200 Euros per person for a group of 2.

 Strong recommendation.
 Walking poles could ve been useful support for hiking part.